Quick Answer

 - You need flexibility: GovWin contracts often require 60 days written notice to cancel and carry aggressive auto-renewal clauses

-GovSpend also operates Fedmine, a federal contracting intelligence platform that aggregates 19 federal datasets.
-Teams with both federal and SLED ambitions may find the combined GovSpend + Fedmine offering appealing.
+GovSpend also operates Fedmine, a separate national-government contracting intelligence product that aggregates 19 government datasets.
+Teams with both national-government and SLED ambitions may find the combined GovSpend + Fedmine offering appealing.

 Choose GovSpend if: